Editorial Standards

 - Line 1, check self‑only or family HDHP coverage.

-- Line 2, enter contributions you made for the year, including amounts made by someone on your behalf, but do not include employer or cafeteria plan amounts, rollovers, or IRA‑to‑HSA funding distributions.
+- Line 2, enter contributions you made for the year, including amounts made by someone on your behalf, but do not include employer or cafeteria plan amounts (those flow through line 9 and produce no further deduction), rollovers, or IRA‑to‑HSA funding distributions.

 - Line 3, apply the annual limit based on your coverage and eligibility.
-For 2025, that is 4,300 self‑only or 8,550 family, plus 1,000 if you are 55 or older.
+For 2025, that is 4,300 self‑only or 8,550 family (the 1,000 catch‑up for age 55 or older belongs on line 7, not line 3).
 If you were not eligible all year, use the limitation worksheet in the instructions.

-- Lines 9 and 10, reduce by employer W‑2 code W amounts, and account for any qualified HSA funding distribution.
+- Lines 9 and 10, reduce by employer W‑2 code W amounts, and account for any qualified HSA funding distribution (a once‑in‑a‑lifetime IRA‑to‑HSA transfer under IRC §408(d)(9)).

 - Line 13, the allowable HSA deduction flows to Schedule 1.

-Pro move, if you and your spouse both have HSAs and family HDHP coverage, you share the family limit between you.
+Pro move, if you and your spouse both have HSAs and family HDHP coverage, you share the family limit between you, and each spouse files a separate Form 8889 with the joint return.
 Coordinate so your combined contributions, including employer amounts, do not exceed 8,550 for 2025.
 If you are both 55 or older and each has an HSA, each of you can make your own 1,000 catch‑up to your own HSA.

 Part II, reconcile every dollar on your 1099‑SA